 ARTICLE VI: REMOVAL OF STATE OFFICERS

-Any member of the State Officer Board may be removed from office on the basis of failure to fulfill his/her assigned duties as designated by this Constitution or by exhibiting conduct unbecoming of an officer as deemed by the SCREC.
+Any member of the State Officer Board may be removed from office on the basis of failure to fulfill his/her assigned duties as designated by this Constitution or if that Officer has been charged with a serious violation of the Federal or Texas penal code by the SCREC.

-A majority of the State Board, Regional Vice Chairmen or Chapter Chairmen may petition for the removal of a State Officer.
+A majority of the State Board, Regional Chair or Chapter Chairmen may petition for the removal of a State Officer.

-A majority of Chapter Chairmen within the Region may petition for the removal of a Regional Vice Chairman
+A majority of Chapter Chairmen within the Region may petition for the removal of a Regional Chair

 A retention election shall occur as the first piece of business for the next called SCREC or regional meeting.
 The officer in question shall officially be removed from office with a majority vote of those in attendance.

-If any officer is removed from office, a replacement shall be elected immediately following Article IV, Section Six of this Constitution.
+If any officer is removed from office, a replacement shall be elected immediately following Article IV, Section 5 of this Constitution.

 ARTICLE VII: STATE CONVENTION

-The business of the Convention shall include election of State Officers, Regional Caucuses for the purpose of election of Regional Vice Chairmen, amending the Constitution, passing resolutions of the TFCR, and any other SCREC business.
+The business of the Convention shall include election of State Officers, Regional Caucuses for the purpose of election of Regional Chair, amending the Constitution, passing resolutions of the TXFCR, and any other SCREC business.

-A convention committee shall be charged to find a location and plan for the following two state conventions.
+A convention committee shall be charged to find a location and plan for the following state conference and state convention.
 At the first constitutionally called SCREC of the new administration the committee shall present a location recommendation to be approved by a simple majority of the SCREC.
-Members to the convention committee shall be appointed according to Article V, Section Twelve.
+Members to the convention committee shall be appointed according to Article V, Section 12.

 The number of votes for a single Chapter shall not exceed 20, excluding the at-large vote given to chapters.
-All duly chartered Chapters of the TCR attending the TCR State Convention shall be entitled to a minimum of two (2) delegates each and shall be awarded additional delegates in the following manner:
+All duly chartered Chapters of the TXFCR attending the TXFCR State Convention shall be entitled to a minimum of two (2) delegates each and shall be awarded additional delegates in the following manner:

 Each chapter shall be entitled votes equaling their attendance at the Fall SCREC meeting, including State Officers.
 This number of votes may not exceed ten (10).